 - 1. The offers and/or sales of the WCG investment contracts and the Saves, Inc. promissory notes, as described above, constitute the offer and/or sale of a security as defined in RCW 21.20.005(14) and (17). - 2.
-Wolfe Capital Group, LLC has violated RCW 21.20.140, because, as set forth in the Tentative Findings of Fact, WCG offered and/or sold securities for which no registration is on filed with the Securities Administrator. - 3.
-James Bernard Wolfe and Michael Ray Snodgrass have each violated RCW 21.20.040 by offering and/or selling said securities while not registered as a securities salesperson or broker-dealer in the state of Washington. - 4.
-Wolfe Capital Group, LLC, James Bernard Wolfe, Michael Ray Snodgrass and Saves, Inc. have each violated RCW 21.20.010, because, as set forth in the Tentative Findings of Fact, Respondents made untrue statements of material facts or omitted material facts necessary in order to make the statements made, in light of the circumstances under which they were made, not misleading.
+Michael Ray Snodgrass violated RCW 21.20.040 by offering and/or selling said securities while not registered as a securities salesperson or broker-dealer in the state of Washington. - 3.
+Michael Ray Snodgrass and Saves, Inc. each violated RCW 21.20.010, because, as set forth in the Findings of Fact, Michael Ray Snodgrass and Saves, Inc. made untrue statements of material facts or omitted material facts necessary in order to make the statements made, in light of the circumstances under which they were made, not misleading.